Estimates of Revenue Effects of Small Tax Rate and Tax Base Changes

 Major Assumptions and Caveats

 The estimates tables attached show the full-year revenue effects of each change.
-However, it is likely there would be a delay before these effects show up in tax revenue and receipts.
+However, it is likely there would be a delay before these effects appear in tax revenue and receipts.

 These estimates are subject to forecasting error and are dependent on sampled information.